-Those who follow ALG know I previously wrote about how the future of DEI is trauma informed here.
+Those who have been following me know I previously wrote about how the future of DEI is trauma informed.

-In the latest edition of my LinkedIn newsletter (and again here sharing with you!)
-I delve deeper into the ALG 4Rs, a trauma-informed approach we use with clients, for example in building a culture of respect trainings to emphasize a pause and reflect moment, as a first step to making better workplace decisions and how to respond to an interaction.
+The 4Rs is a trauma-informed approach I use with clients, for example in building a culture of respect trainings to emphasize a pause and reflect moment, as a first step to making better workplace decisions. e.g., how to respond to an interaction.

 This involves ©3Cs: